Starting a Construction Management Business

-This is important for two reasons: It is a huge part of what lending institutions use to gauge whether they want to help fund your business, and it also helps you clarify in your mind the direction you want to take your business.
+A business plan is important for two reasons: It is a huge part of what lending institutions use to gauge whether they want to help fund your business, and it helps you clarify in your mind the direction you want to take your business.

 If you don't know how to write up a business plan, there are numerous training resources out there to help you get started.

-We cannot stress enough how important it is to have the money in place to do what you want to do with your business before you even begin advertising or bidding.
+It is absolutely critical that you have the money in place to do what you want to do with your business before you even begin advertising or bidding.
 You will need to secure loans, find investors, or apply for grants to get your business off the ground.

 Determine Your Company's Legal Structure

 What type of corporation will best suit your business?
-Are you going it alone at first?
-Then you might opt for a sole proprietorship.
-Are you in this with someone else?
-Consider a partnership.
-Looking to expand quickly and hire a full staff?
-You might be better off with an LLC.
+For example, if you plan to go it alone at first, you might opt for a sole proprietorship.
+If you're teaming up with someone else, consider a partnership.
+If you're hoping to expand quickly and hire a full staff, you might be better off with an LLC.
 There are numerous possibilities that a corporate attorney or CPA can help explain.

-This one is simple: Just register your business name with the state government where the business is headquartered.
+The name of your business will complete the phrase, "Doing business as..."
+This step is simple: Just register your business name with the state government where the business is headquartered.

-Find out what licenses and permits you will need.
-You will need to take care of this on federal, state, and local levels.
-In construction, there can be a lot of these, so run your list by an attorney and make sure you aren't missing anything.
+Find out what licenses and permits you will need at the federal, state, and local levels.
+In construction, there can be a lot of these, so it's a good idea to run your list by an attorney to make sure you aren't missing anything.

 Understand Your Responsibilities as an Employer

-Each state has specific legal steps that you will need to take when dealing with employees.
+Each state has specific legal steps that you must take when dealing with employees.
 A clear understanding of these procedures will help you avoid legal entanglements down the line, both in terms of whom you hire and, unfortunately, whom you fire.